-Ethanol is a renewable fuel made from various plant materials, which collectively are called "biomass."
-Ethanol contains the same chemical compound (C2H5OH) found in alcoholic beverages.
+Ethanol is a renewable fuel made from various plant materials collectively known as "biomass."
 Studies have estimated that ethanol and other biofuels could replace 30% or more of U.S. gasoline demand by 2030.

 Several steps are required to make ethanol available as a vehicle fuel.
 Biomass feedstocks are grown and transported to ethanol production facilities.
 After ethanol is produced at the facilities, a distribution network supplies ethanol-gasoline blends to fueling stations for use by drivers.